vtrpldn/digital-garden/src/posts/how-to-copy-a-big-object-or-array-from-console-to-clipboard.md

 layout: layouts/post.njk
 ---

-_This article was originally posted in the DEV Community._
+_This article was originally published in the DEV Community._

 Have you ever found yourself trying to `Ctrl-C` a `console.log()` output, only to get mad when it doesn't really work with long Objects and Arrays?